SDraw/ml_mods_vrc/ml_arh/README.md

 * Put `ml_arh.dll` in `Mods` folder of game

 # Usage
 Enabled by default.
-Toggle is available in UIExpansionKit's mods settings tab.
+Toggles for avatar height and pose height are available in UIExpansionKit's mods settings tab.

 # Notes
 * Usage of mods breaks ToS of VRChat and can lead to ban.
 Use at your own risk.